jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 I have been interested in Murakami for awhile now, and this was my second read.
-A year ago, I came across several videos in which japanese translators got together and talked about the genius that he is.
+A year ago, I came across several videos in which japanese translators got together and talked about the genius that he was.
 I guess I was intrigued to pick this after watching that video.
 I did read *What I Talk About When I Talk About Running* some time back, and I liked his style of writing — which was surprisingly simple and elegant.
 Also it seemed that *Norwegian Wood* was one